HP Spectre x360 13 (Late 2017)

 Is there a better alternative?

-The most direct comparison to the Spectre x360 13 is the Yoga 730 13, which offers the same 13.3-inch display in either Full HD or 4K UHD options.
-That machine is significantly less expensive at $850 for the same Core i5-8250U, 8GB of RAM, and 256GB SSD, but we found battery life to be inferior and its keyboard was lifeless and inferior to the Spectre x360’s snappier version.
+The most direct comparison to the Spectre x360 13 is the Lenovo Yoga C930, which offers a slightly larger 13.9-inch display in either Full HD or 4K UHD options.
+That machine is significantly more expensive at $1,300 for the same Core i5-8550U, 8GB of RAM, and 256GB SSD, but we found battery life to be slightly inferior and its keyboard was compared to the Spectre x360’s snappier version.

 The Surface Book 2 13-inch could be a better pick if you plan to use your 2-in-1 as a tablet frequently, though it has a higher $1,500 starting price.
 There isn’t a good configuration to compare fairly with what we reviewed on the Spectre, especially since the Core i7 version of the Surface Book 2 comes with a Nvidia GTX 1050, a 4K display, and incredible battery life but starts at $2,000.
 If you want a 2-in-1 that’s more affordable at $900 (with a Core i5-8250U) but can also game more than the Spectre x360, then you might consider the Asus ZenBook Flip 14.

 Finally, you could choose to forgo the 2-in-1 form factor and settle on a traditional clamshell notebook instead.
 In that case, we’d recommend the latest Dell XPS 13, which is provides perhaps the best combination of size, build quality, and performance in the 13.3-inch notebook class.
 It’s normally slightly more expensive at $1,400 for a similar configuration, but it also offers a more affordable $1,000 entry-level model.